 Poverty impacts education.
 Students from low income families are seven times more likely to drop out than those from families with higher incomes.
 When you give to The Salvation Army, you provide funding for programs that help support kids’ educational needs.
 Share Children in poverty have greater learning challenges.
 Children who live below the poverty line are 1.3 times more likely to develop mental delays or learning disabilities than those who don’t live in poverty.
 Give for the children and our future - Support The Salvation Army

-The Salvation Army operates several youth programs right here in Southern Indiana.
-The programs provides children with a safe place to play and learn in a supervised and constructive environment.
+The Salvation Army provides several youth programs in Southern Indiana.
+These programs provide children with a safe place to play and learn in a supervised and constructive environment.